 As in January, many restaurants are closed and many activities are unavailable.
 But museums, town walls, certain restaurants, and bars still work.

-Only a limited number of accommodation and hotels in Dubrovnik are open.
-Among them, are the Pucic Palace and B&B Andio in the old town, Hilton Imperial and Excelsior just out of the old town, and hotel Kompas and Ariston in the Lapad peninsula.
+Only a limited number of accommodations and hotels in Dubrovnik are open.
+Among them, are the Pucic Palace and B&B Andio in the old town, Hilton Imperial and Excelsior just out of the old town, and hotel Royal Princess and Valamar Lacroma in the Lapad peninsula.